Savings accounts

 How do savings accounts work?

-Savings accounts are offered by banks, building societies and credit unions, and can also be offered by friendly societies and other financial institutions.
+Savings accounts are offered by banks, building societies and credit unions, and they can also be offered by friendly societies and other financial institutions.
 Traditionally, banks use the money they hold as savings to lend to other people.
-They make a profit on the difference between what they charge for the loan, and what they pay you in interest.
+They make a profit on the difference between what they charge for the loan and what they pay you in interest.

+Interest is what you pay for borrowing money and what banks pay you for saving with them.
 What really makes a difference over time is the effect of compounding.
-This is when you earn interest on the interest that has been added to the account.
+This is when you earn interest on the interest that has already been added to the account.

-Take a look at our example below.
-You can see how the value of the savings deposited builds up over time.
-In the example, you start with a deposit of £5,000 and don’t make any additional payments, but just leave the interest (at a rate of 2%) in the account.
-In year five, you’re earning roughly £10 more a year, thanks to interest on your interest:
+In this example, you start with a deposit of £5,000 and don’t make any additional payments, but just leave the interest (at a rate of 2%) in the account.
+In year five, you’re earning roughly £100 more a year, thanks to interest on your interest:

 Year | Year’s interest (compounded monthly) | Total interest | Balance |